Ranveer Singh

-Singh has also hosted the television game show The Big Picture (2021–2022), and endorses several brands and products.
-He is married to his frequent co-star Deepika Padukone.
+In addition to films, he is a prominent endorser for several brands and products.
+He also ventured into singing, with songs and rap in his film Gully Boy (2019).
+He is married to his frequent co-star Deepika Padukone, with whom he has a daughter.
 Off-screen, he is known for his flamboyant fashion sense.

-Early life and education
+Early life and background

-Ranveer Singh Bhavnani was born on 6 July 1985 into a Sindhi family in Bombay, Maharashtra, India (now Mumbai), to Anju and Jagjit Singh Bhavnani.
+Ranveer Singh Bhavnani was born on 6 July 1985 into a Sindhi family in Bombay (now Mumbai), Maharashtra, India, to Anju and Jagjit Singh Bhavnani.
 His grandparents moved to Bombay from Karachi, Sindh (in present-day Pakistan) during the Partition of India.
 He has an elder sister, Ritika Bhavnani.
-Singh is the paternal grandson of character-actress Chand Burke and is related to actor Anil Kapoor's family through his wife Sunita Kapoor (née Bhavnani).
 Singh explains that he dropped his surname Bhavnani, since he felt that the name would have been "too long, too many syllables", thus downplaying his brand as a "saleable commodity".
+Singh's paternal grandmother was character-actress Chand Burke, who was born into a Punjabi Christian family and was the sister of diplomat and writer Samuel Martin Burke, active in Pakistan following independence.
+Cousin of Singh's mother, Sunita Kapoor (née Bhavnani) is married to actor Anil Kapoor.

 Singh always aspired to be an actor, participating in several school plays and debates.
 However, after he joined H.R.
 College of Commerce and Economics in Mumbai, Singh realised that getting a break in the film industry was not easy.
 Feeling that the idea of acting was "too far-fetched", Singh focused on creative writing.
 He went to the United States where he received his Bachelor of Arts degree in Telecommunications from Indiana University Bloomington in 2008.
 At the university, he decided to take acting classes and took up theatre as his minor.

 After completing his studies and returning to Mumbai in 2007, Singh worked for a few years in advertising as a copywriter, with agencies like O&M and J. Walter Thompson.
-He also worked as an assistant director, but left it to pursue acting.
+He also worked as an assistant director but left it to pursue acting.
 He then decided to send his portfolio to directors.
 He would go for all kinds of auditions, but did not get any good opportunities, while only getting calls for minor roles: "Everything was so bleak.
 It was very frustrating.
 There were times I would think whether I was doing the right thing or not."